niv810/Information-extraction/README.md

 # Information-Extraction
-1. Creating ontology of academy award winning films (by their Wikipedia pages) between 2010 to 2021 (including actors, producers and directors) using XPATH. <br/>
+1. Creating ontology of academy award winning films between 2010 to 2021, using XPATH queries over their HTML Wikipedia pages (including actors, producers and directors) using XPATH. <br/>
-2. Answering questions over the ontology in natural language using SPARQL.
+2. Answering questions over the ontology in natural language, using SPARQL queries.